 One example is the Alliance Landfill in Taylor, Pennsylvania.
 Native trees and other plant varieties were introduced and over time, many bird and animal species made it their home.

 Waste around us needs more attention than ever before.
-Today’s landfills have progressed from a simple pit to meticulously engineered waste management systems.
+Today’s landfills have progressed from simple pits to meticulously engineered waste management systems.
 They intend to reduce pollution, control contamination, and protect our health and environment.
-While we can never rule out contamination risks, landfills are essential to keep the cities clean and healthy as possible.
+While we can never rule out contamination risks, landfills are essential to keep the cities as clean and healthy as possible.